kahunalu/pwnbin/README.md

 ## What is PwnBin
 PwnBin is a webcrawler which searches public pastebins for specified keywords.
 All pastes are then returned after sending completion signal ctrl+c.
+Emails alerts can be configured and are sent when finishing program main loop

 ## How to use PwnBin